JhouLab/DigitalStereotaxAdapter/README.md

 First, you have to flip the orientation of the readout bar.
 Position it with the blue side up, then loosen the two screws on the black metal bracket by about 1/2 turn, then pull off the bracket.
 Flip the bar so the blue side faces down, then put the bracket back on and tighten the screws.
-There are two brackets, one on either end of the bar, so you need to do this on both sides.
+There are two brackets, one on either end of the bar, so you need to do this on both sides:

 <div align="center">
 <img src="https://github.com/JhouLab/DigitalStereotaxAdapter/blob/main/Assembly/Readout_flip1.jpg" width="250">